Ume-e-Farwa/calculator/README.md

 📱 Calculator App
-A simple, responsive, and user-friendly calculator built using HTML, CSS, and JavaScript.
+A simple, responsive, and user-friendly calculator built using HTML,CSS,and JavaScript.
 This app performs basic arithmetic operations like Addition, Subtraction, Multiplication, and Division.

 🚀 Features
 ✅ Clean and minimal UI